Aadhithya33/VSD-HDP/README.md

    - This command is used to model **input external delay** wrt hold

 * set_input_transition -max 0.5 [get_ports RN]
-   - This command is used to model input transition (as delay of a cell depends on input transition)
+   - This command is used to model input transition (as delay of a cell depends on input transition)y

 * set_input_transition -min 0.1 [get_ports RN]
    - This command is used to model input transition (as delay of a cell depends on input transition)